clearwater/octopress/source/_posts/2012-05-06-chumby-forums-offline.markdown

 At the moment the Chumby [source files](http://files.chumby.com/source) are still available, but given where things seem to be headed, I've taken the precaution of taking a snapshot of that server.

 So what's next?
-If you want to be part of the Chumby community maybe the dormant [Chumby Users Group](https://groups.google.com/forum/?fromgroups#!forum/chumby-user-group) is the place to start.
+If you want to be part of the Chumby community maybe the dormant [Chumby Users Group](https://groups.google.com/forum/?fromgroups#!forum/chumby-user-group) is the place to start.  _Nope, the Google group appears to be dead, new posts are not being propagated._